ad-freiburg/el-benchmark-annotation-guidelines/README.md

  nested annotations, e.g., "[Q1234|**original** [Q1234|**mention text**]]".
 Prefixes to the QID are used to describe the annotation type.
 E.g. "[optional:Q1234|**some text**]" or [desc:Q123|**some entity description**]".

+See [here](existing_annotation_guidelines.md) for a list of related work on entity linking annotation guidelines.

 ## Table of Contents
 - [What kind of entities should be annotated?](#what-kind-of-entities-should-be-annotated?)
     - [Entities with whitelist types](#entities-with-whitelist-types)